gabrielmendes98/dev-connect/README.md

 - Add absolute imports
 - Block lower layers to import from upper layers
 - Add notification pattern for errors to avoid throwing errors one by one
+- Add pre-commit hook
+- Refactor architecture drawing to add new presentation layer
+- Improve Dependency Injection and remove it from app.ts

 ## The domain